kzeng10/stegastore/README.md

 - [x] download either individual file or photoset, sort out logic for that
 - [ ] web app
   - [x] basic server
-    - PNGDrive + flickrapi client side for server-less app?
+    - PNGDrive (convert images to blobs) + flickrapi client side for server-less app?
   - [x] basic UI/front-end (react+bootstrap)
     - [ ] drag and drop for upload
     - [ ] progress bar for each file